embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 ## Geometry

+Inconsistencies in the coordinate system, like a off by one error in the size of rectangles, have been fixed.

 The three methods in the `Dimensions` trait were replaced by a single `bounding_box` method.
 This should return a `Rectangle` which encompasses the entire shape.

 ## Style module